State Political Coordinators

 - Be willing to serve a term that corresponds to the elected term of their assigned official.

-- Participate in training session (Zoom Conference) – date TBD.
+- Participate in annual training session.

 - Meet all the “responsibilities” of the SPC (see State Political Coordinator Responsibilities).